DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 to have the wiki authenticate against phpBB for a single source of user credentials.

-WARNING: If your site ran phpBB 2.x with the MediaWiki_PHPBB_Auth extension at some point in the past, you must patch the extension after installing it!
-The extension for phpBB 2.x created MediaWiki usernames that matched the capitalization of those from phpBB.
-The extension for phpBB 3.0 uses the new `username_clean` column which, among other things, lowercases the phpBB usernames in the wiki.
-Without the patch, users with capital letters in their names will get a new wiki account differing only in capitalization upon log-in.
-Apply the included `MediaWiki_PHPBB_Auth.patch` to the `extensions/` subdirectory after installing the extension.

 ### Define a site administrator
 The code is based on users having particular roles.
 To manage these, a site administrator is needed.
 Assuming you are administering the